mohammeddellihr/aiclicommands/README.md

 You are expected to:
 - Gain a complete understanding of the codebase.
-- Identify and note the project’s objectives, structure, and key details.
+- Identify and note the project’s folder and file structure.
-- Identify and note database design/usage, patterns, and file/directory map.
+- Identify and note the database and storage schema/diagram.
+- Identify and note key modules, components, and their responsibilities.
+- Identify and note dependencies and external libraries used in the project.
 ```

 ### Rereview